-Dr Graph: Two points; we are happy that the SDGs include several points about the elderly.
-The point is that at grassroots level, here in Geneva, people are dealing with Sustainable Development such as in the field of the protection of the environment, but ageing is not yet on the agenda, and we are happy, because one of the advantages of the sustainable development goals is that transversal policies go to several sectors, for instance, urban development, security and all others.
-So, for us, it is good to include ageing in our agenda, in terms of creating policies, for people of all ages, and all conditions.
-Second point, I really like 6Ds concept which was introduced by Prof. Matsubayashi.
-Similar to that, a Canadian researcher developed a concept called "Disablement Creation Process (DCP)".
-If you look at the definition of this, this is not only physical or mental deficiencies, but it is also combining deficiencies with inadequate environment and attitudes and behaviours.
-So, the point is that we should shift from DCP to an environment where we try to overcome the traditional negative attitudes and behaviours about ageing in order to compensate for deficiencies.
+Dr Graf: Two points;

+- 1. We are happy that now the SDGs include several items about the elderly.
+Nonetheless, at grassroots level, here in Geneva, public officials dealing with Sustainable Development still mainly focus on the fields of the protection of the environment and of saving energy while ageing is not yet incorporated in their agenda.
+However, we are happy because one of the advantages of sustainable development goals is that they touch on transversal policies of several sectors, for instance, of urban development, security and all others.
+So, for us, it will be a chance to include ageing in the SDG agenda, in view of creating policies in all fields for people of all ages, and of all conditions. - 2.
+2. I really like the "6Ds of ageing" concept which was introduced by Prof. Matsubayashi.
+Similar to that, Canadian researchers developed the concept called "Disablement Creation Process (DCP)"1.
+If you look at the definition of this, disablement is not only linked to physical or mental deficiencies, but it results from the combination of deficiencies with inadequate environment, attitudes and behaviour.
+So, the point is that we should shift from DCP to an environment where we try to overcome the traditional negative conditions, attitudes and behaviour about ageing in order to compensate for deficiencies.